 The attractive design of this 9,500 BTU Propane Table top Patio Heater from AZ Patio Heaters is a very stylish addition to your outdoor space as well as a very functional heater.
 The stainless steel heater incorporates a thermocouple anti-tilt device for added safety in case it tips over.

 Emitting 9,500 BTUs of heat from its glass tube, the heater is ideal for warming up small seating areas with a heating range diameter of four feet.
 According to the seller, its design is safe enough to use inside a screened-in porch.
-The pyramid shape is constructed to conceal a 1-pound propane tank in the base, which makes this heater portable for use while camping or for evenings on the beach or lake.
+Concealing the propane tank is a pyramid shape, making the heater ideal for camping.

 Weather- and rust-resistant, this tabletop patio heater has a pilot light and multi-speaker igniter.
 The heat level is adjustable and it can run as long as two to three hours on high with one propane tank.
 It does not come with an adapter for a traditional propane tank to be attached.
 AZ Patio Heaters’ Propane Tabletop Patio Heater is covered by a one-year limited warranty.